reynarzz/Minity/README.md

 ## Minity
-An OpenGL game engine that runs in a Unity3D window.
+An OpenGL game engine that runs in a Unity3D EditorWindow.

 ![](smallpreview.gif)